manojiitkumar93/microservices/saga/orchestration/README.md

 ---> **IMAGE** <-------

-**NOte** : When Order Service initiates the CreateOrderSaga, first state in this flow is CreateOrderSaga sending command to Order Service to initiate the Order Creation by inserting the state in its local database
+**NOte** : When Order Service initiates the CreateOrderSaga, first state in this flow is CreateOrderSaga sending command to Order Service to initiate the Order Creation by inserting the state **(APPROVAL_PENDING)** in its local database.
+As this step is always successfull we will not represented this state in the above diagram.